okothb/DICPro/docs/user_manual.md

 4. The system will process all files sequentially
 5. Results will be saved to a report file

+## Saving Protected Files

+Before processing files, you must select an output folder where all protected (output) files will be saved.
+The application will not store any protected files in its own directories.
+If you attempt to process files without selecting an output folder, you will be prompted to choose one.

+## Responsive Interface

+The application window now automatically adjusts to fit your device screen or browser window for an optimal experience.

+## License

+This application is distributed under a commercial license.
+Redistribution, resale, and rebranding are restricted.
+See the LICENSE file for details.

 ## Troubleshooting

 ### Common Issues and Solutions